-Anomaly detection basically consists in identifying data instances that cannot be associated with normal behavior and that are rare in the data set.
-The goal of anomaly detection is to define a region of the features' space where normal observations lie; observations that do not lie in this region are defined as anomalies \cite{AD_review}.
-Identifying this normality region is not straightforward: the boundary between normal and anomalous behavior is not always sharp, behaviors that are actually anomalous could be disguised in order not to be identified, the definition of normal behavior could be time varying and it is strongly dependent on the application domain, it is difficult to distinguish noise from anomalous behavior \cite{AD_review}.
-From a practical point of view, there are four main aspects which determine the formulation of the anomaly detection method: availability of data labels, the desired output of the technique, the nature of the input data, the type of anomaly.
-A different type of anomaly detection approach is employed depending on the availability of data labels: supervised when each observation is labeled as normal or anomalous, semi-supervised when training data do not contain any anomalies and unsupervised when no labels are provided as in our interest case.
-Typically, the output of the anomaly detection algorithms associates with each observation a score, which quantifies the magnitude of its anomalous character.
-Setting a suited threshold, the ranked list of anomalies can provide labels for each data instance.
-Data instances can be of various type (binary/categorical/continuous, univariate/multivariate) and independent among them or related to each other, as it is the case of time series and sequences, spatial data and graph data, for which ad hoc methodologies have to be employed \cite{AD_graph_review, aggarwal2013}.
-Concerning the type of anomalies, the standard case is represented by \textit{point anomalies}, which are single elements identified as anomalous; they could be \textit{global} or \textit{local} depending on whether the entire feature space or a specific region of it is considered \cite{AD_comparative_study}.
-Interestingly, there are cases where an element can be seen as normal, but when a given context is taken into account, it turns out to be an anomaly.
-We refer to this type as {\it contextual anomalies} \cite{AD_review}, also termed {\it conditional anomalies} \cite{song2007}.
-It may happen, for instance, that an investor has operated on a stock and, without a context, such an operation looks similar to other operations in the market.
-However, when compared to the own past behavior of the investor or to the operations of other investors, some discontinuity or synchronization patterns may be revealed and the operation could turn out to be identified as anomalous.
-Contextual anomalies problems can be tackled by algorithms for point anomaly detection once the context is included as a new feature.
-Finally, we could have data instances that are normal if considered individually, while they are anomalous together: they are the so-called \textit{collective anomalies} \cite{AD_review} and can occur in a data set where data instances are dependent.
+Anomaly detection amounts at identifying data instances that deviate from normal behavior and that are uncommon within the data set.
+Its aim is to identify a region of the features' space where normal observations lie; observations that do not belong to this region are defined as anomalies \cite{AD_review}.
+Determining this normality region is not straightforward and is accompanied by several difficulties.
+The formulation of an anomaly detection method involves four main aspects \cite{AD_review}: \begin{enumerate} \item the availability of data labels causes the employment of a different approach: supervised when each observation is labeled as normal or anomalous, semi-supervised when training data do not contain any anomalies and unsupervised when no labels are provided as in our interest case; \item the desired output of the technique is usually a score, which is associated with each observation and quantifies the magnitude of its anomalous character.
+Setting a suited threshold, each data instance is labelled; \item input data can be of various type (binary, categorical, continuous, univariate, multivariate) and independent among them or related to each other.
+Time series and sequences, spatial data and graph data are examples of dependent data and ad hoc methodologies have to be employed for them \cite{AD_graph_review, aggarwal2013}; \item anomalies can manifest in different forms. \textit{Point anomalies} are single elements and they could be \textit{global} or \textit{local} depending on whether the entire feature space or a specific region of it is considered. {\it Contextual anomalies}, also termed {\it conditional anomalies} \cite{song2007} require that a given context is taken into account in order to identify them.
+Finally, \textit{collective anomalies} have data instances that are anomalous if they are considered together and they can occur in a data set where data instances are dependent. \end{enumerate}

 It is evident that anomaly detection problems are challenging, especially in the unsupervised setting.
 A variety of different approaches have been developed to address them.
 In particular, the main paradigms in time-series are: \textit{clustering-based, distance-based, reconstruction-based} and \textit{forecasting-based} \cite{mejri2022}.
 Among them, the methods are multiple and their formulations are case-by-case dependent.